tybor/nextgen-gallery-voting/readme.txt

 1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.5.1 =
+* Fixed a bug stopping 'thank you' message showing if you don't have the latest Premium add-on

 = 2.5 =
 * Optimized ajax voting.